qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-builder.md

 Table calculations are a category of functions that enhance the analytic capabilities of Qrvey and enable users to perform business analysis such as comparative analysis and benchmarking.
 A table calculation function operates on the data that shows the relationship between different fields and how categories (dimensions) affect values (measures).

-Qrvey supports the following table calculations in Table, Bar, and Line Charts:
+Qrvey supports the following table calculations in Table Charts, Bar Charts, Line Charts, and Heatmap.

 ## 1. Running Calculations
 These calculate the running aggregate of a value that can optionally be calculated for any number of grouped categories.
 The calculations are affected by the sort order of the data.

-Currently, Qrvey supports quick table calculations (QTC) like *Running Sum, Running Average, Running Minimum,* and *Running Maximum* on grouped Tables, Bar, and Line charts.
+Currently, Qrvey supports quick table calculations (QTC) like *Running Sum, Running Average, Running Minimum,* and *Running Maximum* in grouped Table, Bar, and Line charts.

 How Qrvey generally describes these running calculations: